ujji7/eldians/FEATURES.md

 * The method TransactionFactory.buildTransaction takes in an ArrayList of strings where:
     * The ArrayList is a single line from the daily.txt broken up into attributes.
-    * each string represents anattribute required for the transaction being created (transaction type, username, user type, etc).
+    * each string represents an attribute required for the transaction being created (transaction type, username, user type, etc).
 * The first string in the ArrayList is always the type of transaction, which tells the factory what transaction to create and what attributes the rest of the strings in theArrayList represent.